NCH Healthcare System Patient Rights and Responsibilities

 The NCH Healthcare System encourages any individual who has concerns about patient care and safety in the organization to contact Joint Commission

 .
-Individuals wishing to report a concern may contact Joint Commission by phone at 1-800-994-6610 or by email at firstname.lastname@example.org
+Individuals wishing to report a concern may contact Joint Commission by email at firstname.lastname@example.org

 Return to Top